kumartheashwani/vault-python-mcp-server/README.md

 This mode is recommended for production deployments as it ensures the server runs reliably without the stdio loop.

-### Smithery Mode (EXCLUSIVE stdio)
+### Adaptive Smithery Mode

-For Smithery integration, run the server in EXCLUSIVE stdio mode using the dedicated script:
+For Smithery integration and container deployments, use the adaptive mode:

 ```bash
 python smithery_mode.py